The Basics of Smelting Iron at The Crucible

 Before adding the iron ore and charcoal mixture, the furnace must be charged.
 Charging a furnace simply means heating it up to temperatures high enough for smelting to occur.

 Once the furnace is up to temperature, Crucible blacksmiths added the sand and charcoal mixture.
-Ben Lockwood-Johnston, one of our first-year Fuego Youth Leaders in the Blacksmithing Department, was there to help charge the furnace.
-“I have always been interested in using fire,” Ben, age fifteen, explained of his interest in Blacksmithing.
+Avery Lockwood-Johnston, one of our first-year Fuego Youth Leaders in the Blacksmithing Department, was there to help charge the furnace.
+“I have always been interested in using fire,” Avery, age fifteen, explained of their interest in Blacksmithing.
 “The Crucible has helped me hone my skills and apply them to make more complicated things.”

 5. Heating the iron ore and charcoal